ibm-cloud-docs/vpc/file_storage_vpc_replication_failover.md

 {: #fs-failover-procedure-api}
 {: api}

 Make a `POST /shares/{share_id}/failover` request and specify the `timeout` and `fallback_policy` properties.
 The minimum timeout is 300 seconds and the maximum 3600 seconds.
-This request fails a source file share over to the replica share, which is specified by the replica file share ID.
+This request initiates a failover of a source file share to the replica share, which is specified by the replica file share ID.

 The `fallback_policy` property can have the values: `split` or `fail`.
 When `fail` is specified, if the failover operation fails or the timeout is reached, the failover operation is unsuccessful.
 The replication relationship remains unchanged.

 If you specify `split` for the `fallback_policy` property, the replica share is split from the source share whenever a failover operation fails.
 The result is two independent read/write file shares.
-In this case, because the final file synchronization could not complete, the replica share might not contain all the data of the source file share.
+In this case, because the final file synchronization did not complete, the replica share might not contain all the data of the source file share.
 Use this option for disaster recovery, when the source file share is known to be unreachable.

 If the `fallback_policy` property is not specified in the request, the system defaults to `split` when the failover operation fails.